 It’s been nearly 20 years since I’ve read this book, Sam Walton: Made in America.
-My memories are vague, but I recall an Eagle Scout who saved a boy from drowning in rural Missouri, he started small when he bought his first Ben Franklin store in Arkansas, and he was never afraid of finding great ideas from other retailers from the very beginning.
+My memories are vague, but I recall an Eagle Scout who saved a boy from drowning in rural Missouri; he started small when he bought his first Ben Franklin store in Arkansas.
+He was never afraid of finding great ideas from other retailers from the very beginning.
 The big takeaway – always keep getting better.

 Minding the Store

 COVID did no favors to Nieman Marcus as the store known for customer service for years was already dealing with serious debt issues and online competition.
 Yet, I love this quote from the founder:

 Success or failure is often determined not by ability alone, but by timing, economic conditions, internal competition, and by luck.Minding the Store, Stanley Marcus

 Is the book still worth reading, given the recent woes of this once-iconic brand?
 Yes.
 That’s because the content about customer service is outstanding.